 The consortium structure is organized into three areas: Develops, Trains, and Connects.
-Key activities include: three technology demonstration sites representing industry, government, and academia, each of which will offer the LIMS® IIoT 4.0 platform for gathering machine parameters and process data through collaboration with NCDMM/America Makes; partner-defined, pre-competitive research projects focused on processes, metrology, machine tools, and machine learning; online training modules including CNC Machining, Metrology, Cybersecurity, Industry 4.0, and Working with DoD (with a focus on Cybersecurity Maturity Model Certification), outreach activities to increase the size and diversity of the US manufacturing workforce, and CNC machining apprenticeships; and supply chain integration through a dedicated communication plan.
+Key activities include: technology demonstration sites representing industry, government, and academia, each of which will offer the LIMS® IIoT 4.0 platform for gathering machine parameters and process data through collaboration with NCDMM/America Makes; partner-defined, pre-competitive research projects focused on processes, metrology, machine tools, and machine learning; online training modules including CNC Machining, Metrology, Cybersecurity, Industry 4.0, and Working with DoD (with a focus on Cybersecurity Maturity Model Certification), outreach activities to increase the size and diversity of the US manufacturing workforce, and CNC machining apprenticeships; and supply chain integration through a dedicated communication plan.
 Key project outcomes and performance metrics are:

 Establish three technology demonstration sites to enable partners to observe new machine tool technology and make informed decisions about its adoption.

 Performance metric 1: The number of visitors per year for each site will be recorded with follow-up to identify post-visit activities, including technology adoption.

 Offer online training modules at no cost to provide training in: CNC Machining, Metrology, Cybersecurity, Industry 4.0, and Working with DoD.

 Performance metric 2: The number of registrations and completions for each module will be recorded with participant demographics and learning assessments.